 - Maintain a healthy weight to reduce snoring and sleep apnea symptoms

-- Avoid alcohol within four hours of sleeping
+- Avoid alcohol within four hours of sleep

 Treatment with Oral Appliances

 One treatment for sleep apnea is a plastic oral appliance that can help keep your breathing passages open as you sleep.
 The oral appliance is a molded device that is placed in the mouth at night to hold the lower jaw and bring the tongue forward.
 It elevates the soft palate and keeps the tongue from falling back in the airway and blocking breathing.
-Oral appliances often work best with people who are not obese and have mild to moderate sleep apnea.
-Oral appliances also may help patients with moderate to severe sleep apnea who refuse or cannot tolerate CPAP treatment.
+Oral appliances often work best with people who are not obese and have mild to moderate sleep apnea but cannot tolerate CPAP treatment.

 If you wish to use an oral appliance, your dentist at can customize one for you.
 Call us at 765-868-7113 to schedule a consultation.